junnhssn/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/01-Create a virtual machine.md

----
-wts:
-    title: '01 - Create a virtual machine in the portal'
-    module: 'Module 02 - Core Azure Services'
----
 # 01 - Create a virtual machine in the portal

 In this walkthrough, we will create a virtual machine in the Azure portal, connect to the virtual machine, install the web server role and test.